Rocky Mountain Regional Christmas Tree Program

 When you go with small children

 It has always been a family tradition and sometimes even a family adventure!
-When the kids where little we kept the tree hunt pretty short.
-If it was very cold the little ones would play in the snow only for a very short time.
-I would stay with them while Tim went to look for a tree for us.
-By the time he came back, I had all 3 of them cuddling under blankets in the back of the suburban truck sipping on hot cocoa and having cookies.
-The doors of the truck were open and they watched and maybe laughed at us parents as we loaded the tree onto the roof.
-Happily we packed up and drove home, singing Christmas songs.
+When the kids were little, we kept the tree hunt pretty short.
+If it was very cold, the little ones would play in the snow only for a short time.
+I would stay with them while my husband, Tim, went to look for a tree for us.
+By the time he came back, I had all 3 of the kids cuddling under blankets in the back of the Suburban while sipping on hot cocoa and eating cookies.
+The doors of the truck were open and they watched (maybe laughed at us parents) as we loaded the tree onto the roof.
+Happily, we packed up and drove home while singing Christmas songs.

 When you go with teens